MOBergeron/davidlebr1.github.io/_posts/2015-07-13-polictf-john-in-the-middle.markdown

 The extracted files were the whole [polictf.it](http://polictf.it) website with one exception, the logo was different

-After, I found that the logo.png on the website was different with the one in the extract file.

 So, I used [Stegsolve](http://www.caesum.com/handbook/Stegsolve.jar) to analyze the image.

 Finally, the flag was in the image.